Last Updated on June 26, 2022 by Soumya

 Head back to Savannah’s historic district

-End your one day in Savannah with a dinner cruise or a paranormal mystery tour!
+End your one day in Savannah with a dinner cruise or a ghost tour!

-Depending on what you like you can choose to end the day in Savannah with a dinner cruise or a ghost tour of the city.
-Enjoy the food, the views, and the entertainment as you cruise down the Savannah River.
-If you are seeker of the paranormal, here are three really awesome tours to satiate your curiosity.
+Depending on what you like, you can choose to end the day in Savannah with a sunset cruise or a ghost tour of the city.

 An interactive map of how to spend one day in Savannah